Nexmo/station/_tutorials/client-sdk-ios-outbound-pstn.md

 You have implemented your first App to Phone Voice application with the Nexmo Client SDK for iOS.

-Run the app on a simulator and see that you place a call, cancel and hangup that call to a PSTN phone number from the phone number associated with your Nexmo application.
+Run the app on a simulator and see that you can place and hangup a call to a PSTN phone number from the phone number associated with your Nexmo application.

 If possible, test on a device using your developer signing and provisioning facility.